f10409/Medical-Foundation-Model-Evaluation/README.md

         5. The same folder contains `ptx_volume_pct.csv`, which records the pneumothorax volumes.

 - EmoryCXR
-	- This dataset cannot be publicly distributed from this repository.
-To request access, please contact Dr. Judy Gichoya: judywawira@emory.edu
+	- The institutional chest X-ray dataset used for cardiomegaly analysis is not publicly available as it may contain protected health information.
+Limited information about these datasets may be shared on reasonable request to Dr. Judy Gichoya at judywawira@emory.edu, subject to approval and appropriate confidentiality agreements.

 ## Sub-project READMEs
 - `Ark+/README.md` — Ark+ evaluation instructions (uses `uv`).